ouvroir/icofom2021/src/publications/icofom2021-vivian-horta.md

 her arms, she ran away from her alcoholic and violent husband.
 She was found walking near the Saçuí River, in the municipality of Governador Valadares.
 When they tried to take her child, Nazareth reacted to protect her.
-She was then sent to the city of Barbacena on the "crazy train", one of the many existing in Brazil at that time, which transported individuals with "deviations" that were not socially accepted.
+She was then sent to the city of Barbacena on the “crazy train”, one of the many existing in Brazil at that time, which transported individuals with “deviations” that were not socially accepted.
 On board these trains, they arrived in that city known for housing seven psychiatric institutions in their territory, among them the Hospital Colônia de Barbacena, founded in 1903 and famous for